artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 ## Huge fonts with NVIDIA driver

 The proprietary `nvidia` driver misdetects my laptop screen's DPI for some reason.
-This can be fixed by running the following and then restarting any affected apps.
+This can be fixed by adding the command below to `~/.xinitrc` and then rebooting.

 ```shell
 # Replace `DP-2` with whatever `xrandr` says your laptop screen is called
 xrandr --output DP-2 --dpi 96
 ```

 A possibly related issue is that X fails to identify the laptop screen as the primary screen (even when no external monitors are connected), causing i3status to hide its notification area.
-This can be fixed by running the above command with `--primary` appended and then reloading i3 with `$mod+Shift+R`.
+This can be fixed by appending `--primary` to the command above.

 ## Adding Thai font support